2/8/2024

 Reggie Smith

-Yeah, good afternoon and congrats on the quarter.
-I guess you kept your comments short but I guess where were you most surprised?
-And this was a pretty big beat
+Hey, good afternoon and congrats on the quarter.
+You kept your comments short, but I guess where were you most surprised?
+This was a pretty big beat.

 speaker